viswa2/DevOps/docker-zero-to-hero/README.md

 `Refrence Link`: https://docs.docker.com/get-started/get-docker/

-Since i'm using Mac so, I have installed docker desktop for mac with apple silicon.
+Since i'm using Mac OS, I have installed docker desktop for mac with apple silicon.
 Based on your operating system you can install accordingly i.e Windows, Linux etc.

 After downloading the package double click and install it and dran and drop docker into applications.
 We can able to see docker desktop is running as per the screenshot attached below.
 Then you can login to to the docker desktop then yo will able to see your images and containers if exists.